All you ever wanted to know about chicken winter care is right here.

 Your chickens – unlike you – don’t need a heater inside their house in order to stay warm.
 This is because of two reasons.
 The first reason is that heaters inside the coop are a huge fire hazard, so it’s best to avoid them.
 The second is that your flock already has the best insulation material available: their feathers!
-According to this article by The Happy Chicken Coop, when your chickens fluff out their feathers, “they create a layer of warmed air against the body of the bird, effectively a small cocoon of heat.
+When your chickens fluff out their feathers, “they create a layer of warmed air against the body of the bird, effectively a small cocoon of heat.

 As long as the bird is out of blowing winds and chilly drafts, these layers of insulation will keep the bird quite toasty and warm down to about -20F.”
 This means that all your hens need to do is fluff out their feathers and huddle close to each other to stay nice and warm.

 2. Say Yes To Deep Litter

 Deep litter is a method in which you allow bedding material and chicken droppings to build up inside the coop during the spring, summer, and fall.
 This “litter” material will provide around a foot of composting material that will give off heat and will warm up the coop naturally.
 Though be warned – it’s going to be stinky.
 But your chickens won’t mind the smell.

 Even though you don’t need a heater inside the coop, we do recommend ensuring that your chickens’ water supply doesn’t freeze.
 After all, you’ll just end up with a very dehydrated flock.
 To avoid this, we highly recommend installing a drinker heater base for waterer founts, which will provide a steady continual warmth to ensure the water stays at the correct temperature and neither freezes nor gets too hot.